Inuzawa/My-Portfolio-Website/README.md

 # My-Portfolio-Website
 This portfolio website is for educational purposes only and it does not involved to any job related.
-This web contain HTML, CSS, and JS with separated files (EXTERNAL).
+This web contain HTML, CSS, and JS with separated files (EXTERNAL, Internal, and Inline).